 You have an insurable interest in something if you would suffer some kind of loss if that person or property were to be lost or damaged.
 Furthermore, you would benefit financially from that person or property's continued existence.
 For this reason, it would make sense for you to purchase insurance on it so you can continue to receive those benefits.

-Insurable interest is present in life insurance when an individual receives a financial or another type of benefit from the continued existence of the person insured.
+Insurable interest means an individual receives a financial or other type of benefit from the continued existence of the person insured.
 Thus, if the person insured were to pass away, the surviving person would experience a financial loss or other hardship.

-Insurable interest is a nonnegotiable aspect of life insurance policies and without an insurable interest, the policy can be void or denied.
-It is also the duty of the policy owner to prove that they have an insurable interest in the insured party.
-Proof must be presented at application along with at the end of the policy when the insured has passed away.
+Insurable interest is a nonnegotiable aspect of life insurance policies.
+Without an insurable interest, the policy can be void or denied.
+It is the duty of the policy owner to prove that they have an insurable interest in the insured party.
+Proof must be presented at application as well as at the end of the policy when the insured has passed away.